ipfs/ipfs-docs/docs/concepts/ipns.md

 ## Alternatives to IPNS

 IPNS is not the only way to create mutable addresses on IPFS.
-You can also use [DNSLink](dnslink.md), which is currently much faster than IPNS and also uses human-readable names.
+You can also use [DNSLink](dnslink.md), which is currently much faster than IPNS, uses human-readable names, and can also point to IPNS names.
 Other community members are exploring ways to use blockchains to store common name records.

 ## Further Resources